futex(7) - phpMan

 building block for fast user-space locking and semaphores.
 Futexes are

-very basic and lend themselves well for building higher level locking
+very basic and lend themselves well for building higher-level locking

 A futex is identified by a piece of memory which can be shared between

-cally; processes can wait for the value to become positive.
+atomically; processes can wait for the value to become positive.

-this situation.
+mized for this situation.

 In its bare form, a futex is an aligned integer which is touched only

-by atomic assembler instructions.
-Processes can share this integer
+all platforms.
+Processes can share this integer using mmap(2), via

-space, in which case the application is commonly called multithreaded.
+case the application is commonly called multithreaded.

 Semantics